wustl-data/rooster-cogburn/README.md

     git remote add upstream https://github.com/wustl-data/fl23
     ```

+### New branches

+To update your repo with a newly posted branch:

-3. Fetch the branches from `upstream`:
+1. Fetch the branches from `upstream`:

     ```bash
     git fetch upstream
     ```

-4. Pull and switch to the new branch, marking `upstream` as its remote tracking branch.
+2. Pull and switch to the new branch, marking `upstream` as its remote tracking branch.

     ```bash
     git switch -t upstream/hw*-upstream
     ```

-5. Create and switch to your submission branch:
+3. Create and switch to your submission branch:

     ```bash
     git switch -c hw*
     ```

-6. Push your submission branch to your private repo, marking `origin` as its remote tracking branch.
+4. Push your submission branch to your private repo, marking `origin` as its remote tracking branch.

     ```bash
     git push -u origin hw*
+    ```

+### Updates to existing branches

+To update your repo with updates to a branch:

+1. Fetch the branches from `upstream`:

+    ```bash
+    git fetch upstream
+    ```

+2. Switch to your hw*-upstream branch:

+    ```bash
+    git switch hw*-upstream
+    ```

+3. Pull the updates from `upstream`:

+    ```bash
+    git pull
+    ```

+    > The updates should be pulled without merge conflicts.
+If you have merge conflicts, you may try to resolve them or reset this branch to an earlier commit, making sure your most recent work is on your `hw*` branch.

+4. Switch to your submission branch:

+    ```bash
+    git switch hw*
+    ```

+5. Merge the updates from `hw*-upstream` into your submission branch, resolving any merge conflicts:

+    ```bash
+    git merge hw*-upstream
     ```